pfbrowning/ng-radio/README.md

 If you want to log stuff to Azure Application Insights, then provide your instrumentation key in `app.config.json`.
 Otherwise leave it as null: this is completely optional.

 ### Authentication
 You'll need to configure your own Oauth 2.0 + OpenID Connect identity provider.
 In addition, you'll need to use an Oauth 2.0 provider which issues a JWT-based access token (this is not mandated by the Oauth 2.0 spec, but it's a common implementation).
 This is required due to the "Favorites" functionality.
 The quickest, easiest, and cheapest route would probably be to use an [Auth0](https://auth0.com/) free account.
-A basic level of knowledge regarding authentication in Single Page Applications via OpenID Connect Implicit Flow is required.
-I won't cover that here because it's outside of the scope of this readme, well-documented on the internet, and fairly easy to figure out.
+A basic level of knowledge regarding authentication in Single Page Applications via OpenID Connect Authorization Code Flow + PKCE is required.

 Browninglogic Radio uses [angular-oauth2-oidc](https://github.com/manfredsteyer/angular-oauth2-oidc) for authentication.
 The `authConfig` section within `app.config.json` stores the `AuthConfig` object which is defined and documented by `angular-oauth2-oidc`.
 For a standard simple OpenID Connect configuration it should be sufficient to specify your `issuer`, `redirectUri`, `clientId`, and `scope` within `authConfig` without having to make any modifications to `src\modules\core\authentication\services\authentication.service.ts`.